sophos-cybersecurity/BazaarLoader-ThreatHunt/README.md

 IOCs -

-# Sophos Central Live Discover
+# Sophos Central Live Discover - DataLake

-Queries for Sophos Central Live Discover
+Datalake query for Sophos Central Live Discover Identify hosts where the urls in IOCs were clicked by checking process execution - https://github.com/sophos-cybersecurity/BazaarLoader-ThreatHunt/blob/master/find-clicked-users.sql

-1. Identify hosts where the urls in IOCs were clicked by checking process execution
+If the query times out with multiple domains, replace "LOWER('%googleapis.com%')" and run the individual queries for each domain/url